 By Teressa Campbell

-Do you dream of the day when you can quit your day job and devote yourself to full time freelance writing?
+Do you dream of the day when you can quit your day job and devote yourself to writing for money?

 I did, too.
 So one day, I did it.
 I quit my $80k salary + benefits corporate job to be a full time freelance writer.

 I thought being a full time freelance writer would be easy.
 That the jobs would flow in and I would have as much work as I could possibly handle.